SwapneelM/dotfiles/README.md

 **Why do we need them?**

-Now, imagine I break your laptop in a way that the no data can’t be recovered.
+Now, imagine I break your laptop in a way that the data can’t ever be recovered.
 (Pretty dark, right?) and ask you to restore all your little shortcuts, tweaks, and settings that you took hours to configure in your applications.
 An impossible task.
 Not really.
 This is actually where dotfiles come in, these nifty text files that you save, contain thousands of key-value pairs defining each and every aspect of your applications.
 You can restore your system back to that point in a matter of minutes. (answer by Vipul Gupta)

 Read on Quora: [What are dotfiles](https://www.quora.com/What-are-dotfiles)